MarcArmy2003/veteran-analytics/docs/daily_log.md

 * **Immediate Goal:** Refine the `sheets_reader.py` script to successfully load data from all worksheets by correctly handling the problematic headers.
 * **Future Goal:** Integrate the now-functional data-loading script into a Flask application to create the first API endpoints.

+## VISTA Project Log: 2025-06-12

+**Session Time:** 02:30 PM EDT

+---

+### ✅ Accomplishments & Key Decisions

+* **Objective 1:** Define the high-level technical architecture for the VISTA project.
+* **Decision:** We established the core strategy of moving from static files to a dynamic, API-driven system.
+The plan is to build a Python backend using Flask that reads data from a Google Sheet and serves it to the VISTA Custom GPT via a custom API.
+* **Decision:** Agreed on a strategy to overcome the 30 `operationId` limit in Custom GPTs by designing generalized, parameterized API actions.
+The backend API would handle the complex logic of mapping these general calls to specific data sources listed in the Google Sheet.

+---

+### ⚠️ Challenges & Roadblocks

+* **Issue:** How to integrate VISTA with over 100 identified `data.va.gov` resources without violating the 30 `operationId` limit for GPT Actions.
+* **Solution:** The chosen solution was to create a few broad API endpoints (e.g., `getDemographicsData`) that accept a `dataset` parameter.
+This allows the GPT to make a simple call, while the Python backend uses the parameter to look up the correct, specific data source from the master Google Sheet.
+* **Issue:** Potential for hitting API rate limits from our data sources.
+* **Solution:** We proactively reviewed the specific API quotas for both the Google Sheets API and `data.va.gov` to ensure the architecture would be robust and to plan for future scaling.

+---

+### 🚀 Next Steps

+* **Immediate Goal:** Begin the practical, hands-on development by setting up the necessary Google Cloud Project and service account credentials for the Google Sheets API.
+* **Future Goal:** Write the initial Python script to programmatically connect to the Google Sheet and read the data, which would serve as the foundation for the Flask API.